Brand new platform

 Suzuki prefers to specify the charging time for 15 to 70 percent SoC, which no other manufacturer does.
 But even without a comparative value, it is clear that 30 minutes is a lot.
 From 15 to 80 percent it takes an immense 50 minutes.
 And the actual currency, 10 to 80 percent, is not even disclosed.

-The aim is to conserve the battery, says chief engineer Takahiko Hashimoto, without going into more detail.
+Why does charging take so long?
+They want to save the battery, says chief engineer Takahiko Hashimoto, without going into more detail.

 Who is going to buy it?